-Taj James is the founder and Executive Director of the Movement Strategy Center (MSC) national intermediary, based in Oakland California, that facilitates progressive movement building through the development of strategic alliances.
+Taj James is the founder and former Executive Director of the Movement Strategy Center (MSC) national intermediary, based in Oakland California, that facilitates progressive movement building through the development of strategic alliances.
 MSC works to support leaders, organization, alliances and foundations that are committed to building more effective and sustainable movements for justice and equity.

 Before starting MSC, Taj was the Director of Youth Policy and Development At Coleman Advocates for Children and Youth where he organized youth and community member around a range of issues facing children, youth and families.
 Before this, Taj worked as the Western Regional Field Organizer for the Black Student Leadership Network (BSLN) a project of the Children’s Defense Fund.